furiosa-ai/furiosa-ai.github.io/v2025.1.0/en/_sources/index.rst

 .. warning::

-   This document is based on the Furiosa SDK |release| (beta0) version.
+   This document is based on the Furiosa SDK |release| (beta 1) version.
    The features and APIs described herein are subject to change in the future.

 .. grid:: 3